 Let’s Knock Out Your GRE

 Many GRE students come into GRE preparation under a deadline.
-Their graduate or business school program is requiring they submit a score by a date that is just a few weeks away.
-They're under the gun and trying to crank out a solid GRE performance under pressure.
-Needless to say, this high stakes situation makes it even more difficult to prepare and execute effectively.
-The GRE is already a challenging test.
-Don't add an extra layer of difficulty.
+All programs require a score by a certain date, do you know when that is for your target schools?
+If that date is a few weeks away, you’re under the gun trying to crank out a solid score under pressure.
+Needless to say, this high-stakes situation makes it more difficult to prepare and execute successfully.
+The GRE is already a challenging test, don’t add an extra layer of difficulty.

-When you look for GRE preparation tools, you might feel overwhelmed by choices.
-All the companies you've ever heard of (and many you haven't) have published GRE prep books.
-Some promise four (or more) free practice tests!
-However, the catch is that these practice tests are not actual GRE practice tests.
-Every GRE practice test not released by ETS is an approximation of a GRE, an attempt to mimic both the questions and scoring algorithm of the real thing.
+It can be overwhelming looking for the right GRE prep tools.
+There are tons of choices!
+Some companies promise four or more free practice tests, but be wary of that claim.
+The catch is that not all companies offer actual GRE practice tests.
+Every GRE practice test not released by ETS is an approximation of a GRE.
+It’s an attempt to mimic both the questions and scoring algorithm of the real thing.
+Why is this an issue?
+Here are some of the disadvantages of using fake GREs in lieu of official tests.

 - Fake tests are developed with a limited data set.

-- Every time a student takes a real GRE, he or she attempts an unscored, unidentified research section along with the rest of the test.
+- Every time a student takes a real GRE, they attempt an unscored, unidentified research section within the test.

 - ETS has data from hundreds of thousands of such research sections to develop new GRE tests that produce the desired statistical results.